Yusuffrih/Sarah-Gordon-Music/README.md

 The compatibility testing was **successful on all websites**, giving the website an equally attractive look and feel as well as functionality on all browsers.

+## Bugs

+Below are some of the bugs that I came across throughout the development of the website:

+### Resolved

+**1.**

+Bug: I could not figure out how to change the colour of the navigation items in the nav bar.

+Fix:  Went onto the chrome dev tools and began to investigate where the issue lay.
+I found the code that controlled the colour of the nav-items and then added this to my CSS.

+**2.**

+Bug: I lost the controls on the testimonials carousel after I input the photos.

+Fix: place the previous and next elements into the "carousel-inner" div

+**3.**

+Bug: 'Home' nav item on songs page was same colour as 'songs' when in the songs page

+Fix: Removed the 'active' class from 'Home nav-item in the html code which gave it a different colour

+**4.**

+Bug: Options selector in form on bookings page was not being validated.

+Fix: added an empty value attribute to the placeholder option

+**5.**

+Bug: One of the testimonials was visible behind the rest of the carousel and you could see this as the next and previous buttons were pressed and the cards slid past.

+Fix: Active class was placed in more than one of the testimonial carousel cards which caused the error.
+Removed from the extra carousel item.

+**6.**

+Bug: The footer contact elements (email and phone number) were displaying well in certain screen sizes but then the icon would move to the next line.
+This did not look well.

+Fix: I input a couple of media queries which didn't stop it from happening but just made the overall look of the footer better when it did happen.

+**7.**

+### Unresolved

+There were no bugs that I encountered that I did not resolve.
+I found Youtube and the resources that were available to us either by the Coding Institute or through slack or tutoring to be a really big help when problem solving.

+## Deployment

+Of course, this project was built on GitPod and the repository hosted within Github.
+This meant that it was deployed in Github Pages.
+There were only a few easy steps involved when deploying the website to Github Pages.
+They are the following:

+1. Open the browser
+2. Search for Github
+3. Sign-in using my Github account details
+4. Go to repositories page
+5. Open the relevant repository
+6. Go to settings
+7. Scroll until I get to Github pages section
+8. Click into the sources section
+9. Click into branches and select 'master'
+10. Once master is selected, click save
+11. Refresh page to see the confirmation of the deployment